dropwizard/dropwizard/docs/source/manual/core.rst

         }
     }

+This example checks the request for the "Date" header, and denies the request if was ommitted and the method this request would call has a certain annotation present.
 You can then register this filter in your Application class, like so:

 .. code-block:: java

     environment.jersey().getResourceConfig().getContainerRequestFilters().add(new DateNotSpecifiedFilter());

 .. _man-glue-detail: